Nattapong-Rat/dev-skill-test/README.md

 4. A user can change pages in the country list.
    **Expectation:** The new results should be shown, and the selected tags should remain.

+5. A user can create a new country by clicking `+ Country` **Expectation:** Open a modal or a new page where the user can add a new country to the countries list.
+(You can design this page freely.)

+6. A user can edit a country.
+   **Expectation:** Open the same modal/page used for creating a new country, allowing the user to edit and update the details.

+7. A user can delete a country.
+   **Expectation:** Show a confirmation popup, and if confirmed, delete the country from the countries list.

    <span style="color:red">Note: Style and design are not important.
 Please do them last, they can give you extra points</span>.

 ### Backend